GibsonHolben/ProgramStopper/README.md

 # ProgramsStop
-A program used to stop otherprograms from running
+A program used to stop other programs from running